 The Responsible Financial Officer (who is also the Vice Chair) maintains the Council's accounting records on a spreadsheet, which provides sufficient detail to ensure suitable analysis is available for production of the Accounts and AGAR.
-One current account at Lloyds TSB is operated for all regular receipts and payments, together with a deposit account, also with Lloyds TSB, with annual interest and occasional inter-account transfers the only transactions on this latter account.
-The closing balance is duly incorporated into the year-end accounts.
+One current account at Lloyds Bank is operated for all regular receipts and payments, together with a deposit account, also with Lloyds Bank, for excess funds / Reserves.
+The closing balances on these accounts are duly incorporated into the year-end accounts.

-Bank balances are periodically reviewed at Council meetings.
-The reconciliation as at 31 March 2021 has been checked and agreed to the AGAR.
+Bank balances are regularly reviewed at Council meetings.
+The reconciliation as at 31 March 2022 has been checked and agreed to the AGAR.